dev-sre-21/packer-centos-kvm-k8s/README.md

 >Notice: Because the packer is already compiled, it is a good practice to verify if the file was perfectly downloaded.

-So we can downlaod the signature file and via

 Example:

 ```sh